florae123/taxi-simulator-lab/README.md

 4. The flow contains a dashboard UI

 ---
-## 2.3.1  Watson IoT Service and Node-REG configuration
+## 2.3.1  Watson IoT Service and Node-RED configuration
 Now you will create a app API-Key inside the Watson IoT Service and insert the information inside the existing Node-RED flow.

 1. Open the existing Watson IoT Service and press launch